 The Local Plan is now on Deposit with a formal representation period prior to the anticipated formal Examination in Public due to be scheduled in early 2021 with the intention of adopting the final version of the Plan later in 2021.
 The Local Plan identifies Greater Faverdale as a location to facilitate the delivery of a high-quality mixed-use community with education, employment, housing, and open space.
 This is intended to provide the right economic and environmental conditions to support a sustainable new community to the west of Darlington.

-In the meanwhile the promotion of the site - which has been re-named as Burtree Garden Village by the prospective developers - through the initial planning application process is underway - having recently been subject to a formal pre-application and EIA scoping request to the Council as the statutory local planning authority - anticipating a potential hybrid formal planning submission later in 2020 for the proposed first phase of the site's development.
+In the meanwhile the promotion of the site - which has been re-named as Burtree Garden Village by the prospective developers - through the initial planning application process is underway - having recently been subject to a formal pre-application and EIA scoping request to the Council as the statutory local planning authority - anticipating a full application for the road, followed by a hybrid planning submission later in 2020 for the proposed first phase of the site's development.